4/5

 Can the test be wrong if I have a physical illness?

 Yes, it is possible.
 The Beck Scale includes items about fatigue and weight loss.
-If these symptoms are caused by a somatic illness (e.g., thyroid issues),the total score may be inflated.
+If these symptoms are caused by a physical illness (e.g., thyroid issues),the total score may be inflated.
 In such cases, the result should be interpreted by a physician.

 What should I do if my score is above 19?

-You will also like:
+You may also like: